-In social relativity we explained that social value is also relative to the group, so looking awesome in a suit might not make you the most welcome guest at a goth party.
+In social relativity we explained that social value is relative to the group, so for example looking awesome in a suit might not make you the most welcome guest at a goth party.

 But, on average, looking good in any type of attire will still make you more welcome even in very different social groups.

 And, as a rule of thumb, the worse you look, the less people want to be around you.

 On average, the more hipster, narcissistic, vein or fashion-conscious the crowd is, the more your style will matter, and the more ruthlessly they will cut you out if you don’t fit their definition of “cool”.

 The same principle applies to marketing and product placements BTW.

 Here is an example from Sex And The City:

 In Samantha’s opinion the “nobody in a tracksuit” carrying the bag devalues the bag.
 That’s the exact same influence that a poorly dressed social burden devalues his host group.

 Party poopers join groups where people are engaged in deep conversation and are not looking for anyone else to join.